mschlesinger19/TeeTimesSD/README.md

 ## Usage

+First, you need to edit the `config.txt` file to change the `username` and `password` to your credentials.

 There are 4 parameters necessary for the script to work.
 ```bash
 python golf.py [1] [2] [3] [4] optional[5]